ClimateImpactLab/carleton_mortality_2022/5_scc/README.md

 Then, it is recommended you run the notebook cell by cell.
 There are a few toggles explained in the notebook which allow users to: calculate the point estimate of SCCs or to compute damage function uncertatinty leading to a range of SCCs, produce SCCs including or excluding adaptation costs, and other functionality.
 The toggles are currently configured to calculate the point estimate SCCs for SSP3 including the costs of adaptation.

-Given the large computational and storage requirements needed to calculate climate uncertainty, climate uncertainty and full uncertainty SCCs are computed in the second notebook, `full_uncertainty_ensemble.ipynb`.
+Given the large computational and storage requirements needed to calculate climate uncertainty using FAIR, the climate uncertainty SCCs and full uncertainty SCCs are computed in the second notebook, `full_uncertainty_ensemble.ipynb`.
 This notebook is set up to deploy server clusters  in ordrer to run the 100,000 climate simulations within the FAIR model.
 This uses an extraordinary amount of memmory, so it is not recommended users attempt to replicate this step without significant computational and data storage resources.

 `full_uncertainty_ensemble.ipynb` operates in a similar manner to the `FAIR_pulse.ipynb`, but with the added complexity of the inclusion of the climate simulations.

-The outputs of these notebooks are CSV files saved in `DB/5_scc//global_scc/quadratic/`, which store SCCs by valuation type, heterogeneity SSP, RCP, discount rate, and quantile (if running for damage function uncertainty).
-The values that appear in Table III are contianed within these files.
+The outputs of these notebooks are CSV files saved in `DB/5_scc/global_scc/quadratic/`, which store SCCs by valuation type, heterogeneity SSP, RCP, discount rate, and quantile (if running damage function uncertainty).
+The values that appear in Table III are contained within these files.

 Alongside the main SCC table in the paper, which displays SCC estimates under each emissions scenario for a globally varying value of a statistical life that is age-adjusted (i.e., the `vly`, `epa`, `scaled` terminology below), Appendix tables H2, H3, H4 present SCCs based upon a range of alternative valuation assumptions, and show IQRs of the types of uncertainty descriped above.
 The following provides a summary of all valuation assumptions presented in Carleton et al. (2022):

 Age adjustment assumption:

-- Value of a statistical life (`vsl`) consists of a single value associated with every death due to climate change.
+- Value of a statistical life (`vsl`) consists of a single value associated with every death due to climate change (regardless of age at death).
 - Age-adjusted value of a statistical life (`vly`) values climate change deaths based upon expected life-years lost.
 This assigns the same value to an additional year of life regardless of age.
 - Heterogeneous valuation of life years (`mt`) based upon Murphy and Topel (2006).
-This assigns a heterogeneous value to an additional year of life based on age, following the age profile in Murphy and Topel (2006).
+This uses a life-years lost approach as in `vly`, but assigns a heterogeneous value to an additional year of life based on age, following the age profile in Murphy and Topel (2006).

 VSL source assumption: